HouseTrip/housetrip.github.com/_posts/2014-02-13-ruby-installations-on-steroids.md

 ## Conclusion

 Rbenv is a great customizable way of managing multiple ruby installations.
-In closing, I'd like to thank [Sam Stephenson](http://sstephenson.us) for this and it's associated plug-ins.
+In closing, I'd like to thank [Sam Stephenson](http://sstephenson.us) for it and it's associated plug-ins.